-Filter change is simple and straightforward on both units as well.
+Filter change is simple on both units as well.

 The difference is in filter prices.
-Levoit filters are almost half cheaper.
-So one point goes to Levoit.
+Levoit filters are almost half as cheap.
+So, one point goes to Levoit.

 AirDoctor 1000 Vs. Levoit Core 300 Air Purifier – Which One Is Better?

-Overall they both work excellently in smaller spaces; they have a lot of great features and thoughtful design.
+Overall, they both work excellently in smaller spaces; they have a lot of great features and thoughtful designs.

 Levoit Core 300 doesn’t have an auto mode compared to AirDoctor 1000, which turns on when the air quality deteriorates.

 Levoit Core 300 takes a bit less space due to its cylindrical design when it consumes space.

 Considering that both the models are designed for small spaces, what to choose would depend on where you wish to use them and how much you want to spend.